|

 The latest code is called netatalk+asun which among many other enhancements includes

 AppleshareIP or Appletalk over TCP/IP support.
 You probably want to use this code.
+Kernel version is also an important consideration.
+For my production

 machines, I stick with a 2.0.* kernel such as 2.0.35.
 Kernels prior to 2.0.25 can be